jimangel/website/content/en/blog/_posts/2021-12-15-pod-security-admission-beta.md

 Using this resource, policy definitions are applied cluster-wide by default and any policy that is applied via namespace labels will take precedence.

-There is no runtime configurable API for this resource and a cluster administrator would need to specify a path to the file below via the `--admission-control-config-file` flag on the API server.
+There is no runtime configurable API for the `AdmissionConfiguration` configuration file so a cluster administrator would need to specify a path to the file below via the `--admission-control-config-file` flag on the API server.

 In the following resource we are enforcing the baseline policy and warning and auditing the baseline policy.
 We are also making the kube-system namespace exempt from this policy.